AGILITY TRAINING

 WHAT TREATS SHOULD I USE?

 Tasty, moist food treats are usually the best to use as rewards during training, examples of these include that such as chicken, cheese, liver or cocktail sausages.
 Surprisingly, these usually work out cheaper than normal commercial dog treats.
-Tiny pieces of the food should be used of about 1/2cm in size.
+Tiny pieces of the food should be used of about 1/2cm in size so we don't fill your dogs up!

 HEAD TRAINER